njmurray95/utils/systems/aws/gimme-aws-creds/README.md

 >
 > -- Project github: https://github.com/Nike-Inc/gimme-aws-creds

 GAWSC uses Okta to generate temporary AWS credentials.
-Bypasses a lot of the hassle of key auth / TFA.
+Bypasses a lot of the hassle of key auth / TFA if you have Okta credentials and don't want to config a set for AWS.

 * Source / Docs / Guide: https://github.com/Nike-Inc/gimme-aws-creds